Appclusive/Net.Appclusive.Docs/docs/index.rst

 	Some other paragraph...

-According to [some StackOverflow article](http://stackoverflow.com/questions/10870719/inline-code-highlighting-in-restructuredtext) code highlighting is easy :code:`var n = 42L`.
+According to [some StackOverflow article](http://stackoverflow.com/questions/10870719/inline-code-highlighting-in-restructuredtext) code highlighting is easy :code:`var n = 42L;` or :csharp:`var x = 5;`.

 Block code is formatted as this example here